-Now that you have your DIY pumpkins stem looking like stems, to add a realistic touch, use a craft stick or something you have around this house (butter knife) to create lines and grooves in the stems.
+Now that you have your DIY pumpkins stem looking like stems, add a realistic touch, use a craft stick or something you have around this house (butter knife) to create lines and grooves in the stems.
 This changes the looks dramatically.
-These stems can be glued onto your pumpkins but I like using toothpicks or small wooden dowels.
+The stems can be glued onto your pumpkins, but I like using toothpicks or small wooden dowels.
 Insert these before baking in the oven.
 This will allow you to reuse them on different pumpkins every year if you want.

 Step 4 Painting The Stems

-I used three paint colors to create the look I wanted but you’re the artist here.
+I used three paint colors to create the look I wanted, but you’re the artist here.
 If you’re making the DIY pumpkin stems for a certain color pumpkin, chose complementary colors.
 Chose a dark color for the base coat.
 The color I used was a dark gray.
 Use a small artist brush to paint down in all the grooves you created.
-Allow to completely dry.
+Allow drying completely.
 This is important.

 Next, start layering the colors with a makeup sponge or cotton ball to create a mottled effect.
-I suggest you water down the paint a bit so it’s more of a wash.
-I used a brown, and then green paint on top of the brown.
+I suggest you water down the paint a bit, so it’s more of a wash.
+I used brown and then green paint on top of the brown.
 Be sure not to add the paint too heavily because you want that first layer of dark paint color to still be visible in the groves you created.

 Add A Touch Of Dirt To Your Pumpkin Stems

-And lastly, to give them a dirty just pulled out of the patch look… use mod podge and cinnamon.
+Lastly, give them a dirty just pulled out of the patch look… use mod podge and cinnamon.
 Brush a bit of mod Podge (matte finish) onto your pumpkin and sprinkle with cinnamon.
 Now don’t get carried away… a little dap will do ya.
-You don’t want a rusty looking pumpkin stem… or maybe you do.
+You don’t want a rusty-looking pumpkin stem… or maybe you do.

 So, what do you think?
-I’d love to hear from you and especially if you have some different ideas on how to improve the stems.
+I’d love to hear from you, especially if you have different ideas on improving the stems.
 Enlighten me in the comment section below.
 Oh, and don’t forget to pin this idea to your DIY Fall Decor board for later.
 Happy Fall! 🙂

 Until the next project… xo, Do